 Additional Language Requirements for International Students

-All admitted international students whose first language is not English are required to take placement exams conducted by the English for International Students program at the beginning of the term of matriculation.
+All admitted international students whose first language is not English are required to take placement exams conducted by the English for International Students program at the beginning of the term of matriculation, even if the TOEFL/IELTS requirement is waived (see below).
 Depending on the exam results, students are either exempted from or placed into EIS courses.
-All courses that a student places into are degree requirements.

 TOEFL/IELTS Waiver Policy

 To be eligible for a TOEFL/IELTS waiver, you must have studied fulltime for two years or more at a college or university where the sole language of instruction is English and in a country where English is the primary spoken language.
-The two years of study must be completed prior to application submission.
+The two years of study must be completed prior to the start of the program.

-If you believe you qualify for a TOEFL/IELTS waiver based on the above criteria, upload a written request for the waiver in the Additional Information section of your online application.
-In your request, be sure to state where you completed the two-year study requirement.
+If you believe you qualify for a TOEFL/IELTS waiver based on the above criteria, indicate your eligibility in the Additional Academic Information section of the application under the Test Score Instructions for the TOEFL/IELTS exam.
 Due to the volume of applications we receive, we will not examine, confirm the status of, or grant any waiver requests prior to extending an offer of admission.